mralamdari/Multi-Object-Segmentation-Pytorch/README.md

 # Multi Object Segmentation with Pytorch

- In this repository, you can learn how to categorize each pixel
+ In this repository, you can learn how to categorize each pixel value of an image